DarkaMaul/darkamaul.github.io/content/authors/alexis/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: (in progress) PhD in Binary Analysis
+  - course: PhD in Binary Analysis
     institution: Ecole Polytechnique
     year: 2022
   - course: Master in Digital Security